VMware boosts partner ecosystem with portfolio enhancements - Newsbytes.PH

 Virtualization software maker VMware updated its Workspace One and VMware Cloud services with solutions meant to strike a balance between flexibility and innovation.

-With mobile platform adoption becoming an increasing challenge for growing businesses and organizations, the company aims to mobilize its local partners in helping customers navigate the new normal landscape.
+With mobile platform adoption becoming an increasing challenge for growing businesses and organizations, the company aims to mobilize its local partners in helping customers navigate the “new normal” landscape.

 VMware Philippines country manager Walter So said that as the situation evolves, their customers must continue in their journeys of adapting to newer business and operational models, even the very concept of work.
 So also highlighted the importance of maintaining a secure environment for an organization’s workforce.